 - 4.)
 Let Taste of Lisboa know if you have any food allergies or dietary requirements.
 You may not get to try absolutely everything but they will try to accommodate you as much as possible.

 - 5.)
-Taste of Lisboa’s tours begin late in the morning or afternoon and we thoroughly recommend skipping the meal before so you are nice and hungry.
+Taste of Lisboa’s tours begin late in the morning or afternoon.
+We thoroughly recommend skipping the meal before so you’re nice and hungry.
 It will allow you really enjoy everything.

 - 6.)
 Book for the beginning of your visit to Lisbon.
 Everything you learn during the tour will help you make great foodie choices in the city afterwards.
 We had to leave without trying a few of the great suggestions we received.
 What rookies!